MilanObrenovic/terraform-workspace-environments/README.md

 - Workspaces separate work areas for your Terraform projects.
 - Allows us to isolate and manage your infrastructure configurations, making it easier to handle multiple environments like development, testing and production.

+## 1.2.
+Benefits

+- **Isolation**
+	- You can keep your configurations separate, reducing the risk of accidental changes affecting your production environment.
+- **Efficiency**
+	- Workspaces streamline the process of managing multiple environments with common codebases, which enhances code reusability.

+## 1.3.
+When to Avoid Workspaces?

+- Workspaces are not great for system decomposition or deployments requiring separate credentials and access controls.
+- Most of the time, workspaces are useful when you have the same credentials.
+	- For example, if you have a separate account for `dev`, another account for `stage`, and a third account for `prod`, you can't use workspaces.